tserkov/vue-plugin-load-script/README.md

       // Script couldn't be found to unload; make sure it was loaded and that you passed the same URL });
 ```
-In most situations, you can just call `this.$unloadScript` and ignore the returned promise.
+In most situations, you can just call `unloadScript` / `this.$unloadScript` and ignore the returned promise.